The National Academies of Sciences, Engineering, and Medicine’s

 Moderator: Kris Ludwig, Staff Scientist, DOI Strategic Sciences Group, U.S. Geological Survey

 - Travis Ball, Hydraulic Engineering Section 2, U.S Army Corps of Engineers

 - Abby Hall, Sustainability Office (Bay Region), Environmental Protection Agency

 - Steven Randolph, Senior Hazard Mitigation Program Specialist, Federal Emergency Management Agency

 - Gwen Shaughnessy, Climate Adaptation Specialist in the Office of Coastal Management Engagement, Training, and Education, National Oceanic and Atmospheric Administration

 Funding Resilience - State Resources: What is available and how can we work together to leverage resources and find creative solutions for resilience?

 Moderator: Steve Moddemeyer, Principal, CollinsWoerman

-- Marnie Boardman, Climate Change Coordinator, Washington State Department of Health
+- Marnie Boardman, Climate Change Coordinator, Office of Environmental Public Health Sciences, Washington State Department of Health

 - Michael Furze, Assistant Director, Energy Division, Washington State Department of Commerce